Information on the Collection of Personal Data

 (3) In the case of manifestly unfounded or excessive requests, we can charge a reasonable fee.
 Otherwise, information will be provided free of charge (Article 12, par.
 5 GDPR).

 (4) In the case of reasonable doubts concerning the identity of the natural person asserting the above rights, we may request the provision of additional information necessary to confirm the identity of the data subject (Article 12, par.
 6 GDPR).

 In addition to the data mentioned above, cookies are stored on your personal computer when using our website.
 Cookies are small text files stored in your computer system by the browser used by you, through which we (the server of our website) obtain certain information.
 Cookies cannot execute any programs or transmit viruses to your computer.
 They serve to make internet offers more user-friendly, more effective, and quicker.
 It is distinguished between session cookies (transient cookies) and permanent (persistent) cookies.

 Transient cookies are deleted automatically when you close the browser.
 They include in particular the session cookies.
 These store a so-called session ID, through which queries of your browser can be allocated to the joint session.
 They allow us to identify your computer when you return to our website.
 Session cookies are deleted when you log out or close the browser.

-We use session and persistent cookies.
-We do not use any flash cookies.
+We use session cookies exclusively.
+We do not use any persistent cookies or flash cookies.

 You can set your browser such that you will be informed about the setting of cookies and you can permit cookies in individual cases only, exclude the acceptance of cookies in certain cases or in general, and activate automatic deletion of cookies when closing your browser.
 When deactivating cookies, functionality of this website may be limited.